 Student Organizations

-Established in Spring 2023, Wildcats from the Pacific (CatPAC) is a newly developed all-inclusive student-led organization that aims to promote and share the diverse cultures of the Pacific Islands.
-CatPAC strives to create a safe and welcoming community for students of Polynesian, Micronesian, and Melanesian descent and those interested in learning about the Pacific Islands.
-As CatPAC progresses, we will provide opportunities that encourage social and educational experiences.
+Established in Spring 2023, Wildcats from the Pacific (Pacific Roots) is a newly developed all-inclusive student-led organization that aims to promote and share the diverse cultures of the Pacific Islands.
+Pacific Roots strives to create a safe and welcoming community for students of Polynesian, Micronesian, and Melanesian descent and those interested in learning about the Pacific Islands.
+As Pacific Roots progresses, we will provide opportunities that encourage social and educational experiences.
 We welcome all students and look forward to sharing our cultures with the students at the University of Arizona.

 Alpha Phi Gamma